mwtmurphy/portfolio/content/post/f1_elo.md

 > Who is the F1 greatest of all time (GOAT)?

 There are many opinions.
-Is it Fangio, Senna, Michael Schumacher, Hamilton or Michael Masi?
+Is it Senna, Michael Schumacher, Hamilton or Michael Masi?
+Sorry, not sorry for that F1 joke.
 Well, given I have the hammer (data science and the chess/F1 thing) why don't I try and find out who it is.

-If you want to skip ahead and see the final results, see the streamlit app [here](https://f1-elo.streamlit.app/).
-If you'd like to see how I created the app, keep reading!
+If you want to skip ahead and see the final results, see the results [here](https://f1-elo.streamlit.app/).
+If you'd like to understand the method I used, keep reading!